Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-24_WhatToExpectInNet7/Index.md

 Also, endpoint filters will allow you to implement crosscutting concerns that you can only do with controllers using action filters today.

 ## Will Blazorise Components Support .NET7
-Blazorise 1.1.0 will ship with support for .NET 7 to implement required keywords and  INumber interfaces for generic components like NumericEdit and NumericPicker.
+Blazorise 1.1.0 will ship with support for .NET 7 to implement required keywords.
+INumber interfaces for generic components like NumericEdit and NumericPicker will be available in v2.0

 ## Should You Migrate To .NET 7?